rohan-paul/Awesome-JavaScript-Interviews/Node-Express/passport-authentication-middleware.md

-Passport is a framework that is extremely flexible and modular.
+Passport is a framework, and a Node.js middleware, that is extremely flexible and modular.
 It allows you to work with the main authentication strategies: Basic & Digest, OpenID, OAuth, OAuth 2.0 and JWT.
 And also allows you to work with external services authentication, such as Facebook, Google+, Twitter and more.
 By the way, in its official website, there is a list with +300 authentication strategies, created and maintained by 3rd-party.

 ## How passport validation works